deniseyu/deniseyu.github.io/_posts/2016-03-24-being-that-girl.md

-From inflammatory emails and tweets directed to the official codebar accounts to awkward questions about "cultural fit" asked during job interviews to off-hand remarks made by colleagues (in perfectly good faith) that were gendered in ways that they didn't realise, I've learnt firsthand over my first year working professionally in tech that my outward gender has defined or influenced a LOT of my interactions, and probably will continue to do so for the foreseeable
+From inflammatory emails and tweets directed to the official codebar accounts to awkward questions about "cultural fit" asked during job interviews to off-hand remarks made by colleagues that were gendered in ways that they didn't realise, I've learnt firsthand over my first year working professionally in tech that my outward gender has defined or influenced a LOT of my interactions, and probably will continue to do so for the foreseeable